 When it comes to sending emails, some days are better than others.
-Statistically speaking, Tuesdays through Thursdays see higher open rates.
+Statistically speaking, Tuesdays, Wednesdays and Thursdays see higher open rates.

 However, you might have an audience that mostly works during the weekends, making weekends, or even Mondays, more valuable.
 Send emails at the same time during each day of the week to see which day produces higher open rates.

 Likewise, some hours are statistically better than others for sending emails.

 After you’ve chosen a day, pick a baseline hour, such as 6:00 am.
 Then, space out email sends across every hour afterward.
 Which send-times elevate your email engagement rates?